Is My Money Safe and Secure with FCA Authorised Money Transfer Providers?

-The FCA also plays a role in the regulation of banks, alongside commercial companies handling people’s money (of course beyond the scope of secure and safe money transfers).
+The FCA also plays a role in the regulation of banks alongside dedicated payment providers, enforcing regulation that goes beyond the scope of secure and safe money transfers.
 Banks, which were traditionally overseen by the FSA until it was split in 2012, are now inspected by 3 regulatory bodies: HMRC, PRA and the FCA.

 Each one of the regulators is responsible for different things.
-The FCA’s specific roles with banks is to make sure competitiveness is maintained, and making sure the banks day-to-day activity is compliant with the legal requirements, such as capital requirements, credit requirements, exposure requirements and transparency requirements.
+The FCA’s specific role with banks is to make sure competitiveness is maintained, and the bank’s day-to-day activity is compliant with the UK’s legal framework, such as capital requirements, credit requirements, exposure requirements and transparency requirements.